All Episodes

 And I think it would be a tragedy.

-I l one of the great things I love about the United States is civic participation.
+One of the great things I love about the United States is civic participation.

-I love going to a church bakesale.
+I love going to a church bake sale.

-I mean, occasionally you pick the wrong pie and it goes down sit in your stomach, like a tugboat at the bottom of the Suez Canal, but uh other times you get uh lucky and it's great.
+I mean, occasionally you pick the wrong pie and it goes down sitting in your stomach like a tugboat at the bottom of the Suez Canal.

-It's about civic participation and the giant squatting toad of government regulation is killing civic participation, uh which in the long run is killing citizenship.
+It's about civic participation and the giant squatting toad of government regulation is killing civic participation, which in the long run is killing citizenship.

 So this is a basic liberty issue for the United States.

-Mark Stein in for Rush, lots more straight ahead.
+Mark Stein in for Rush.

 Yes, Rush is away.

-Uh it's the stupidity economists.
+It's the stupidity economists.

-It's no longer the economy stupid, it's the stupidity economists.
+It's no longer the economy stupid.

-Uh from a story in the Daily Caller today, the National Institutes of Health subsidized the study.
+From a story in the Daily Caller today, the National Institutes of Health subsidized the study.

-I'll I'll I think we can say manhood, can't we?
+To find out if a gay man's manhood size, I think we can say manhood, can't we?

 To find out if a gay man's manhood size has any correlation with his sexual health.